-If first we consider the analogy of writing as an externalization of a memory, the first thing that comes to mind is composition which can be said to be a system for remembering music by means of inscribing notes on paper.
-For Freud this such notation would be a “materialized portion of my mnemic apparatus” (Freud, 1997, p.
-207), but it would be a reduction of what we think of as music to limit its exteriorization to musical notation.
-Instead, the first analogy of writing in the context of music should include all kinds of musical activities that emanates from the mind or memory, and results in a physical trace of some sorts: singing in the shower, improvising, performing an interpreted composition, composing a score, composing electronic sounds, etc. This would require us to rethink what writing means: what is referred to here is a sort of writing onto the world.
+If first we consider the analogy of writing as an externalisation of a memory, the first thing that comes to mind is composition which can be said to be a system for remembering music by means of inscribing notes on paper.
+For Freud this such notation would be a ‘materialized portion of my mnemic apparatus’ (Freud, 1997, p.
+207), but it would be a reduction of what we think of as music to limit its exteriorisation to musical notation.
+Instead, the first analogy of writing in the context of music should include all kinds of musical activities that emanates from the mind or memory, and results in a physical trace of some sorts: singing in the shower, improvising, performing an interpreted composition, composing a score, composing electronic sounds, etcetera.
+This would require us to rethink what writing means: what is referred to here is a sort of writing onto the world.
 Reconnecting to Benjamin’s modes of reflection over collected material, memories probed over and over again, perhaps one may imagine a system that evokes a feedback loop over the three analogies of writing that at least conceptually could be meaningful in the current discussion.

 Secondly, the analogy of a writing that leaves no permanent traces may be seen to correspond to perception as a system separated from memory.
 Thinking of memory as a physical storage unit (which of course it is not) it is easy to imagine that it can run out of space, that we reach a point where we cannot remember anymore.
 In contrast, our perceptual apparatus, unless struck by illness, has almost unlimited capacity.
 We can listen and listen, in fact we cannot not listen.
 But not only the ears perceive music, the entire body is written when it is struck by the vibrations from sound waves.
 The writing on the body, on perception, however, is elusive and disappears immediately which is why it is also always ready to be written anew.

 Finally, related to time, the third and most profound analogy of writing is the one most easily translated to music and playing.
-Derrida’s claim that “time is the economy of a system of writing” (Derrida, 1978, p.
+Derrida’s claim that ‘time is the economy of a system of writing’ (Derrida, 1978, p.
 284) is effortlessly transformed to a musical context.
 Beyond its immediate understanding the analogy is based on the way Freud imagines that there is a movement from within the psyche that reaches out towards the external world and the discontinuity involved in this process is what introduce time.
 There are a number of interpretations of this that would make sense in material musical practice.
-The continuous act of intonation performed by a musician, the subtle adjustments made in performance against a memorized piece of music or a tonal system, the temporal adjustment to a pulse, or the improvisers sensibility to the co-musician’s activities are all examples of “cathectic innervations” in the musical practice.
+The continuous act of intonation performed by a musician, the subtle adjustments made in performance against a memorised piece of music or a tonal system, the temporal adjustment to a pulse, or the improvisers sensibility to the co-musician’s activities are all examples of ‘cathectic innervations’ in the musical practice.